Florence - Street Photography

 By living and studying in Florence for a month, students gain insights into European history and art which are invaluable to cultural awareness and understanding.

-The total cost of the program will be $4,800 plus 6 credits tuition at IUSB.
+The total cost of the program will be $4,800 plus 6 credits tuition at IUSB and $29.90 for international insurance.
 This fee includes airfare, instructional fees, travel in Italy, museum pass, housing and some meals.
-This fee includes a $250 housing deposit, which will be credited to your student account if your apartment is undamaged.
+This fee includes a $250 housing deposit, which will be credited back to your student account if your apartment is undamaged.
 Students will need to plan some additional funding for photographic supplies and printing of the final portfolio.
 While some weekend trips are planned, additional travel in Italy is not included.
 Most meals are not included in this estimate.
 Fees may vary slightly as airfare is not yet purchased and apartment fees vary on accommodations.

-Applications are due by Feb.
-1, 2015.
-A deposit of $100.00 is due from all successful applicants by Feb.
-15, 2015 with the balance to be paid in full or by commitment from Financial Aid before departure.
+Applications are due by Feburary 1.
+A deposit of $250.00 is due from all successful applicants by February 15, with the balance to be paid in full or by commitment from Financial Aid before departure.
 Trip costs posted to student account on acceptance and full airfare may be non-refundable after April 1.
 Apply early as space is limited.

 The host school SRISA provides 1, 2, and 3 bedroom apartments in the heart of Florence within walking distance to the school, museums and parks.
 Students can elect to have a single or double room in a shared apartment.
 Apartments are fully equipped with kitchen appliances.